 How to Use Tolls in Florida

-Toll roads are far more common in the USA than here in the UK, and you’ll do well to avoid them if you’re going on a lengthy journey.
+Toll roads are far more common in the USA than here in the UK, and you’ll do well to avoid them if you’re going on a lengthy journey or road trip.
 There’s actually a toll road on the way from Orlando International Airport to the I-Drive/Universal Studios area, so you’ll become familiar fairly quickly.

 They’re pretty straight forward in Florida.
 You’ll see signs warning you that a toll road is coming up and to get in lane, and this is the important part.
 There are lanes for cars that have prepaid chips and those that are paying in cash, and you have to exit pretty quickly onto the toll road and get in lane.
 The last thing you want is to be 4 lanes away from where you need to be, so be sure to keep an eye out for the road signs as the toll road is coming up as they will tell you which lane to get in.

 After you have passed the booth, the traffic funnels with very little order and no road markings, but thankfully it’s usually only a handful of cars at a time, so relatively easy to navigate, but it’s something to be aware of.
 Also, note that most tolls do not give change and so you must have exact cash.

 Florida Tolls: Is it Worth Getting a Sun Pass?